becomposable/examples/api-doc-gen/README.md

 }
 ```

-The first line creates a fiel `topic.txt` which content is the word "space".
+The first line creates a file `topic.txt` which content is the word "space".
 And then exports a metadata (which will be saved in the pack as the `metadata.json` file) by setting 3 properties: `topic`, `mood` and `language`.

 The Generate Haiku can use this memory pack as its input data.
 The interaction takes 3 input properties: `topic`, `mood` and `language`.